DragosGinjoveanu/pastebin-postgresql/README.md

 # pastebin
-This is my first express.js project that I'm currently working on.
+This is my first express.js project!
 I wanted it to look like a simplified version of the popular website "pastebin.com".
   ###### Functionalities:
   -create new post